logzio/logz-docs/_source/user-guide/kibana-mapping/mapping.md

 If for any reason, an error occurs, and Elasticsearch hits an error that there are too many fields, Logz.io Support will be immediately notified automatically.

 Kibana's field mapping has no bearing on your Elasticsearch index and won't prevent any logs from being analyzed and parsed.

+### Resolving mapping errors

+If you encounter an issue or an error when mapping your fields, check out the **[common mapping errors and why they happen](https://docs.logz.io/user-guide/invalid_logs/#mapping-errors)**.